Woman accused of failing to report ongoing child sex abuse

-A local woman is accused of knowing about the ongoing sexual abuse of four children and failing to report it to the authorities.
+A local woman is accused of knowing about the ongoing sexual abuse of multiple children and failing to report it to the authorities.

-Amanda Lewis, 31, of the town of Lee, allegedly knew her fiancée, 35-year-old Michael Provost, also of Lee, was abusing the children and did not intervene.
+Amanda Lewis, 31, of the town of Lee, allegedly knew her fiancé, 35-year-old Michael Provost, also of Lee, was abusing the children and did not intervene.

 According to investigators, the children told Lewis about the abuse but she did not step in or report it.